Greek firefighters battle major blazes on multiple fronts

 Issued on: Modified:

+In the last two days nineteen people believed to be migrants -- including two children -- have been killed in forest fires.

-A fire ripped through the foothills of Mount Parnitha, the largest forest adjoining the capital, and was threatening to spread to its national park.
+A fire fanned by strong winds ripped through the foothills of Mount Parnitha, the largest forest adjoining the capital, burning near the outskirts of a national park and threatening a casino in the area.

-Evacuations were ordered on Wednesday morning for three more settlements in the suburb Menidi, including three nursing homes.
+Evacuations were ordered on Wednesday morning for several settlements in the area, including three nursing homes.

-The blaze has reached the first houses in Menidi, which is also close to a military camp.
+The blaze damaged homes in the northwestern Athens district of Menidi, which is also close to a military camp.

+"Many people don't want to leave their homes," Nikos Kountromichalis, a Hellenic Red Cross organiser, told state TV ERT in Menidi.

 Fires have already destroyed homes and properties in the nearby suburbs of Hasia and Fyli.